oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_1/notes.md

 \end{aligned}$$
 As for the potential energy, we have the gravitational energy which is
-$mgy = mgl\sin\theta.$ Since the spring is $\lambda$ meters long normally, when it is $l$ meters long is it either being compressed or streteched by
+$mgy = mgl\sin\theta.$ Since the spring is $\lambda$ meters long normally, when it is $l$ meters long is it either being compressed or stretched by
 $|l - \lambda|$ meters.
 Therefore the potential energy of the spring is
 $\frac{1}{2}k(l - \lambda)^2$ if the spring's constant is $k.$ So
 $U = mgl\sin\theta + \frac{1}{2}k(l - \lambda)^2.$ Since the Lagrangian